-State of California) County of )
+State of California)

+County of))

-On , before me, , a Notary Public, personally appeared , who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
+On Public, personally a on the basis of s , before me, appearedatisfactory evidence to be the person(s) , a Notary, who proved to me whose name(s) is/are at he/she/they executed

+the same in his/her their authorized capache person(s), or the en city(ies), and that by h nis/her/their signature(s) ich the person(s) acted,

-I certify under PENALTY OF PERJURY under the laws of the State of California that the foregoing paragraph is true and correct.
+ALTY OF PERJURY urn is true and correct. nder the laws of the St ate of California that the

 WITNESS my hand and official seal.

 Signature